HST 202 Module #10

 QUESTIONS

-- What were some of the key achievements and shortcomings of President Lyndon B. Johnson's War on Poverty?
-How have programs like Medicare, Medicaid, and Head Start impacted American society?
+- What were some of the programs introduced during President Lyndon B. Johnson's War on Poverty?
+How did these programs aim to address poverty in America?

 #10 Remove the Term Un-American from Your Vocabulary